 The Bodhisatta was once an illegitimate son of a king.
-One day while a king was out picking fruits and flowers in the forest, he met a peasant woman out gathering firewood.
-They became intimate and the Bodhisatta was conceived.
-The king gave the woman his signet ring in case she become pregnant: if she had a daughter she could sell the ring and use the money to raise her; if she had a son she should bring him to the palace.
+While a king was out picking fruits and flowers in the forest, he met a peasant woman gathering firewood.
+They became intimate, and the Bodhisatta was conceived.
+The king gave the woman his signet ring in case she became pregnant: if she had a daughter she could sell the ring and use the money to raise her; if she had a son she should bring him to the palace.

-To prove it, she grabbed her son by the leg and hurled him into the air telling the king, “If you are indeed the father of my child I pray he stays in mid-air; but if not, may he fall and die.”
+To prove she was telling the truth, she grabbed the Bodhisatta by the leg and hurled him into the air, telling the king, “If you are indeed the father of my child, I pray he stays in mid-air.
+But if not, may he fall and die.”
 The Bodhisatta floated cross-legged in the air and begged the king to accept him, which he did.
-His mother became the queen and the Bodhisatta took the throne when his father died.
+His mother became the queen, and the Bodhisatta took the throne when his father died.

 In the Lifetime of the Buddha

 King Pasenadi, a righteous ruler and devoted supporter of the Buddha, always provided food for the Buddha’s disciples, but they did not stay and eat at the palace because the people there were not friendly.
-When the king found out they went to eat at their friends’ houses, he decided to marry a woman from the Buddha’s Sakya clan in order to build closer relations with the Buddha and his disciples.
-The Sakya clan was very haughty and insular and so did not want to marry into a relationship with the king, but because he was their leader a request like this could not be refused without consequences.
-So they decided to send a daughter of a nobleman born to a slave woman and tell King Pasenadi she was noble.
+When the king found out that they went to eat at their friends’ homes, he decided to marry a woman from the Buddha’s Sakya clan in order to build closer relations with the Buddha and his disciples.
+However, the Sakya clan was arrogant and insular and did not want to marry into a relationship with the king; but because he was their leader, a request like this could not be refused without consequences.
+So they sent a daughter of a nobleman born to a slave woman and told King Pasenadi she was noble.

-When King Pasenadi heard the news, he was furious and gave his queen and son nothing more than he gave to his other slaves.
-But a few days later the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant; then he told this story as an example of when he himself had been the illegitimate son of a king and a peasant woman, but still inherited the throne.
-So the king changed his mind and restored their honor.
+When King Pasenadi heard the news about his wife, he was furious and gave her and his son nothing more than he gave to his other slaves.
+But a few days later, the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant.
+Then he told this story as an example of when he himself had been the illegitimate son of a king and a peasant woman but still inherited the throne.
+The king changed his mind and restored their honor.

-The father and mother were earlier births of the Buddha’s father and birth mother.
+The Bodhisatta’s father and mother were earlier births of the Buddha’s father and birth mother.